-The presence of relevant spatial information suggests a map may be the best way to understand these data.
+The presence of relevant spatial information suggests a map may be a better way to understand these data.
 Figure 1 shows four maps, where panel A displays the spatial distribution of nonprofit density and panel B shows the spatial distribution of nonprofit revenue log transformed, centered, and scaled to unit variance.
+Panel A shows the relative presence of nonprofit organizations across the county, with higher density in the city center (Cleveland) and in several suburban areas.
+Panel B shows the relative financial capacity of the nonprofits, with greater revenue in the city center and in the eastern suburbs.
 These maps are straightforward, however, additional descriptive statistics can be helpful to understand the spatial dimension of the county’s nonprofit sector.
-There are number of well-developed measures of spatial autocorrelation, which make different assumptions and provide different interpretations (see, Bivand & Wong, 2018 for a more comprehensive review of these measures and their implementation).
+There are number of well-developed measures of spatial autocorrelation, which call for different assumptions and provide different interpretations (see, Bivand & Wong, 2018 for a more comprehensive review of these measures and their implementation).
 Of course, calculating spatial autocorrelation requires information about the proximity of a unit to surrounding units.
 This is done with the information provided in the shapefile (see the case study documents), a simple format used to store geographic information.
 After reading the shapefile, we have several functions available to process the information for data analysis in the spdep package (see, namely, spdep::poly2nb in the associated code, Bivand et al., 2013).

 [Figure 1]